AraujoTech/docs/Architeture Overview.md

-**Scenario: Implementation of a Three-Tier Application Pipeline on ECS**

 ### Objective:
 To establish a continuous integration and continuous deployment (CI/CD) pipeline for a three-tier application using Amazon Elastic Container Service (ECS) with Docker containers.